sangkny/pytorch-caffe/README.md

+## infer_caffe_with_pyTorch.py
+This tool loads caffe prototxt and weights and infer the given file(s: in a folder).
+In addition, it provides an option to save incorrect files.
+## y2img_batch.py
+This file converts a raw y data to commonly used image files including jpg and png.

 ## caffe2pytorch
 This tool aims to load caffe prototxt and weights directly in pytorch without explicitly converting model from caffe to pytorch.